UChicago-pol-methods/polisci-math-prefresher/README.md

 ## Schedule

-The prefresher will run for a total of seven days September 12-14, September 19-21 and September 23rd, with breaks for the APSA conference and the new student orientation.
+The prefresher will run for a total of seven days September 12-15, and September 18-20 in *Pick Hall 506*.
 Each day will run from around 9am to 4pm with many breaks in between.

 The morning will focus on math instruction.
 We will have two one hour sessions from 9:30am - 10:30am and 10:45am-11:45am, with a ~15 minute break in between.
 These sessions will involve a combination of lectures and working through practice problems.

 We will break for lunch from 12:00pm-1:00pm.
-On September 13th and Spetember 19th, we will have a catered lunch with a faculty member guest.
-Otherwise, you are free to explore the campus for various lunch options.

 The afternoon will focus on coding instruction with lecture/demonstration from 1:30pm-2:45pm.
 After a short break you will work together on a variety of coding exercises from 3:00-3:30pm.
 In the last 30 minutes we will regroup to wrap up and discuss any questions on the material.